Cisco Nexus Hyperfabric — Getting Started

 Upon delivery, a new device is not associated with any owner or organization.
 Before deploying the device, you must claim it through Cisco Nexus Hyperfabric and add it to the organization that owns the fabric in which the device will be deployed.

 In some cases, your devices might already be claimed for your organization before delivery.
-If so, you can skip the claim procedures.
+If so, you can skip this procedure.

 To claim the device, you must have physical and administrative access to the device.